dragonman117/USUACM2017CodeCompetition/auto_correct-40/README.md

 ## Output Format

 For each word to be checked, output "YES" followed by the auto-correct word if the word is not in the dictionary and it can be auto corrected.
-Otherwise, output "NO", followed by any words with a distance <= 2 to the input word if the word is not in the dictionary (if there are multiple such words, output them in lexicographical order).
+Output "NO", followed by any words with a distance <= 2 to the input word if the word is not in the dictionary (if there are multiple such words, output them in lexicographical order).
+Output "CORRECT" if the word is in the dictionary.

 ## Sample Input 1

 ```
-4 2
+4 3
 apple
 car
 cat
+dog
 dog
 can
 aple